 We headed west out of town along Route 212 but soon found another road closer to the river – and then another.
 For most of the morning I dogged the Mekong downriver.

 We ended up at Sakon Nakom, the capital of the province of the same name.

-Our route back to Kamcha-I took us through beautiful XXX National Park.
+Our route back to Kamcha-I took us through beautiful Phu Pha Yol National Park.

-Driving on the Asian Highway between Mukdahan and Kamcha-I in the Mitsubishi Pajero 4WD Wagon.
-The Asian Highway is a beautiful, divided carriageway with many high speed bends/curves, all well signed.
-Often I am driving in the right line (the ‘fast’ line in Thailand) at the speed limit and a boy racer will speed up behind me and aggressively tailgate.
+The Asian Highway between Mukdahan and Kamcha-I is a beautiful, divided carriageway with many high speed bends/curves, all well signed.
+Often I am driving the Mitsubishi Pajero 4WD Wagon in the right lane (the ‘fast’ lane in Thailand) at the speed limit and a boy racer will speed up behind me and aggressively tailgate.
 Always a Japanese sports car with a spoiler.
 Generally costumed with decals, presumably stating ‘Boy Racer’ but as the decals are in Thai I can’t be sure.

 I usually wait until we are a few hundred metres from a right hand bend and then casually steer the Pajero to the left, allowing the Boy Racer ‘open road’.
 We enter the high speed bend together and I drive around the outside of him.
 As we exit the sweep with the Pajero still in front he accelerates away.
 Often I will catch up to him by the next sweeping bend and repeat the experience.
 If it happens a third time Boy Racer has the pocket rocket valve bouncing as he floors it once he is on a bit of straight road.
 I wonder if they realise that there is more to driving than just going fast in a straight line.

 Before we knew it we had arrived in Mukdahan.